mark-summerfield/uxf/rs/README.md

 - _uxfcmp_ this compares two UXF files (optionally gzip compressed) for equality or equivalence.
 - _uxflint_ this lints any number of UXF files.
-- _uxfmt_ this reads a UXF file and writes out a pretty printed version (useful for UXF editing).

 ## Changes